Japanese BA (Hons)

-The BA in Oriental Studies (Japanese) is a four year course.
+The BA in Asian and Middle Eastern Studies (Japanese) is a four year course.
 The course is comprehensive and demanding, comprising intensive work on the written and spoken language through all four years and both general and specialised study of Japanese culture, civilisation and society.
 The first year is dedicated to intensive work on the Japanese languages and general study of the history and culture of Japan, and East Asia in general.
 All students spend their second year at Kobe University in Japan for continued extensive language study, combined with some study of civilisation, culture and history.
 In the third and fourth years the regular language work continues, now including detailed study of the classical Japanese language.
 Students will also do specialised work, much of it based to some extent on Japanese language material, within subject areas chosen from a wide array of available options, including both classical and modern literature, linguistics, pre-modern and modern history, anthropology, politics, economics, and art.

 Japanese has been taught as a degree subject at Oxford since 1963, and Oxford is now a major national and international centre for the study of Japan.
 The University currently has sixteen senior faculty members and three full-time language instructors engaged in research and teaching in fields related to Japan.
-It is possible to take Chinese, Korean or Tibetan studies as a subsidiary language for the BA in Oriental Studies (Japanese) degree, which will give you the opportunity to study the subsidiary language to intermediate level.
+It is possible to take Chinese, Korean or Tibetan studies as a subsidiary language for the BA in Asian and Middle Eastern Studies (Japanese) degree, which will give you the opportunity to study the subsidiary language to intermediate level.

-The B.A.
-Honours course in Japanese at Oxford aims:
+The BA Honours course in Japanese at Oxford aims:

 - to give students a thorough grounding in modern written and spoken Japanese, and in the written classical language;